Get Your Free Guide!

 And music isn’t all that’s big.
 The NFL Tennessee Titan’s, NHL Nashville Predators, MiLB Nashville Sounds, MLS Nashville SC and Vandy’s Commodores keep stadiums packed.
 Nashville is even home to one of America’s top ten Fourth of July fireworks displays.
 Needless to say, renowned entertainment is not hard to find.

-Nashville is one of the top destinations for California companies looking to relocate or expand operations.
-From Amazon to Mitsubishi, some of the country's biggest firms are planting roots in Nashville, and bringing tens of thousands of jobs with them.
+Nashville is one of the top destinations for companies looking to relocate or expand operations.
+In fact,some of the country's biggest firms are planting roots in Nashville, and bringing tens of thousands of jobs with them.
+Oracle, Dell, Amazon, Facebook, Nissan and Mitsubishi are just a few.
 Historically, Tennessee has maintained below average unemployment, and the massive infusion of recent investment by Fortune 1000 companies is a strong indication that Nashville’s job market will remain stronger than ever.

 Forbes has named Nashville the #3 “boom town” in America and the #4 best city for jobs.
 Nashville also makes Inc.’s top 5 list of best cities to start a business and is is one of the only cities with a metropolitan population over 1 million to consistently come in at #1 in job growth across America.
 Joined by rapidly appreciating home values and a dramatically rising population, Nashville’s surging economy shows no signs of slowing down any time soon.